 allergic reactions such as skin rash or itching, hives, swelling of the lips, mouth, tongue, or throat

 breast tissue changes or discharge

-severe or sudden headaches
+migraines or severe, sudden headaches

 symptoms of vaginal infection like itching, irritation or unusual discharge

 Side effects that usually do not require medical attention (report these to your doctor or health care professional if they continue or are bothersome):